Protected Ports: What You Need to Know for the Network+ Exam

 show ip dhcp binding

 That'll simply show the IP addresses that it's handed out.
 In our case, we see two addresses that stand out: 10.123.0.3 is the Kali Linux box, gig 2/0 on the switch.
 And the second address, 10.123.0.4, is the IP address that's been assigned to the PC that's sitting on port #4 of that switch.
-Your IP addresses on your own virtualized network will likely be different, but it can be helpful to walk one step at a time.
+Your IP addresses on your virtualized network will likely differ, but taking one step at a time can be helpful.

-The last thing to confirm would be that the port we're trying to prevent from communicating can actually communicate with other ports on the same switch.
+Finally, we want to confirm that the port we're trying to prevent from communicating can actually communicate with other ports on the same switch.
 To do that, head to the console for the Kali Linux box and ping from ourselves at .3 over to .4:

 ping -c 5 10.123.0.4